Lujan Grisham: State representative under criminal investigation should resign if indicted

 Williams Stapleton, who has served in the Legislature since 1995, headed the district's Career and Technical Education Department for years.
 She was placed on administrative leave Wednesday.

-A search warrant affidavit outlined an elaborate and years-long scheme in which Williams Stapleton was able to be involved with the procurement of a contract with the company and approve invoices for payments.
-The affidavit also stated she, as well as companies she owns and nonprofits with which she is involved, received money from Robotics Learning.
+A search warrant affidavit outlined an elaborate and yearslong scheme in which Williams Stapleton was able to be involved with the procurement of a contract with the company and approve invoices for payments.
+The affidavit also stated she, as well as companies she owns and nonprofits with which she is involved, received money from the Washington-based company.

 "We'll do everything in my power to make sure that justice is served [and] monies, if in fact true embezzled, returned and recouped and provided back to the federal government and other entities.
 All of those things have to happen, if in fact, these allegations are true.
 There's no question about that.
 We have an obligation, particularly the executive branch level, to continue to demand truth, fairness, justice and to work on government credibility.
 This is a national issue now.
 We're going to lead by example."